Navigation in Blazor TreeView Component

 }

-The TreeView FullRowNavigable property is used to make the entire TreeView node navigable instead of text element in the Blazor TreeView component.
+The FullRowNavigable property allows the entire TreeView node area, rather than just the text element, to be clickable and navigable in the Blazor TreeView component.

 @using Syncfusion.Blazor.Navigations